orangedude27/all-the-overhaul-modpack/README.md

 - Please use comments.
 Especially for functions.
 See also: https://github.com/LuaLS/lua-language-server/wiki/Annotations
 - Don't let files grow too much.
 Put stuff in separate files to keep things findable.
+- Try not to use external utility libraries.
+Rather use our own utility code.
+Add missing functions yourself.